 Compared to the driving ERA-Interim reanalysis data, all the HCLIM38 runs provide more detailed spatial patterns over complex terrain; in mountainous regions and on the slopes of the ice sheet.
-The comparison to the PROMICE observations , which are all located on the slopes, reveals that the model generally performs better on the more elevated sites compared to the lower sites at the same locations.
-The southernmost stations (QASand QAS) both have larger biases in reveals that all three configurations of HCLIM38 are generally colder and have lower average bias compared to the coarser ERA-Interim (approximately 80 km resolution).
-Notably, the upper station (QAS) has a warm bias while the lower (QAS) has a cold bias.
-As previously shown (e.g., Lucas-Picher et al., 2012), this southern region has a very complex terrain with high peaks and
+The comparison to the PROMICE observations reveals that all three configurations of HCLIM38 are generally colder and have lower average bias compared to the coarser

-- 5 deep fjords, The PROMICE stations are all located on the slopes of the ice sheet, which causes large variability between neighboring grid cells making the evaluation of model runs on scales like these difficult.
+- 25 ERA-Interim (approximately 80 km resolution).
+The PROMICE stations are all located on the slopes of the ice sheet, which causes large variability between neighboring grid cells making the evaluation of model runs on scales like these difficult.
 Even with lapse rate correction applied, some neighboring upper and lower stations show very different biases, even of opposite sign.
-As evident from Fig. 8b, it is worth noting that despite the biases, despite the overall cold biases all three model versions achieve the correct number of days with melt at both the three most southerly locations (both at the upper and lower stations-).
-This indicates that even - 10 where the model monthly and seasonal mean temperatures are too low, they are still high enough to achieve the correct amount of days with melt.
-Another consistent feature across the models is a cold bias underestimation of melt at the SCO stations (SCO\U and SCO\L) on the central east coast.
-The difference between the altitude in the model and the two stations is very large; indicating that the model (even at 12 km resolution) does not describe the complex terrain , and thus the local circulation, adequately.
-Hence, a notable bias remains adequately.
-Looking at the temperature, a cold bias remains in August in all three 15 experiments even after correcting for the elevation differences at the station location. - The Similarly, the melting season in all three models exhibits a general pattern of positive biases with too many days of melting in June and negative biases with too few days in August; i.e. a shift towards the earlier part of the summer.
+As evident from Fig. 8b, despite the overall cold biases all three model versions achieve the correct number of days with melt at the three most southerly locations (both at the upper and lower stations).
+This indicates that even where the model monthly and - 30 seasonal mean temperatures are too low, they are still high enough to achieve the correct amount of days with melt.
+Another consistent feature across the models is underestimation of melt at the SCO stations (SCO_U and SCO_L) on the central east coast.
+The difference between the altitude in the model and the two stations is very large; indicating that the model (even at 12 km resolution) does not describe the complex terrain adequately.
+Looking at the temperature, a cold bias remains in August in all three experiments even after correcting for the elevation differences at the station location.

+Similarly, the melting season in all three models exhibits a general pattern of positive biases with too many days of melting in June and negative biases with too few days in August; i.e. a shift towards the earlier part of the summer.
 The northernmost sites (KPC and THU), especially, appear to have a too early start of the melting season in the models.

-The two 24 km experiments have a very similar spatial pattern of biases across the stations; the main difference being that 20 ALARO24 is overall warmer than ALADIN24, resulting in increased warm biases and decreased cold biases.
-The warmer
+The two 24 km experiments have a very similar spatial pattern of biases across the stations; the main difference being that

-- conditions in ALARO24 are also evident in north and northeastern Greenland on the central, more elevated parts of the ice sheet.
+- 5 ALARO24 is overall warmer than ALADIN24, resulting in increased warm biases and decreased cold biases.
+The warmer conditions in ALARO24 are also evident in north and northeastern Greenland on the central, more elevated parts of the ice sheet.
 Remarkably, the mean temperature in July even exceeds the melting point in a widespread area (not shown; but the pattern is reflected in the JJA mean temperature in Fig. 8a).
-This appears excessive compared to observations, where widespread melt on the interior ice sheet has only occurred twice over the past several centuries is rare (e.g., Nghiem et al., 2012).
-The most - 25 recent occurrence in July 2012 was related to exceptional conditions in the atmospheric circulation (Neff et al., 2014; Fausto et al., 2016).
+This appears excessive compared to observations, where widespread melt on the interior ice sheet is rare (e.g., Nghiem et al., 2012).
+The most recent occurrence in July 2012 was related to exceptional - 10 conditions in the atmospheric circulation (Neff et al., 2014; Fausto et al., 2016).
 While 2014 did have one of the highest melt extents observed, the central, most elevated parts of the ice sheet did not experience melt (Tedesco et al., 2015).
 The spatial pattern of melt in ALADIN24 and ALADIN12 thus appear more consistent with the observed conditions in 2014.
-Considering the amount of melt days at the PROMICE stations (Fig. 8b), the warmer conditions in ALARO24 result in slightly better agreement with observations on average in August (by increasing melt - 30 at the stations with a cold bias), while giving too many melt days in total.
+Considering the amount of melt days at the PROMICE stations (Fig. 8b), the warmer conditions in ALARO24 result in slightly better agreement with observations in August (by increasing melt at the stations with a cold bias), while giving too many melt days - 15 in total.